smartincorp/smartstats/README.md

 A cute little status page for UCS server owners to make their community to know what is happening with the server

+##NOT TESTED!!!

+As a result of development problem with UCS after the latest commit created by @aidid, Netowking code has not been working. ***We have provided a custom UCS and it will work only with that!****

 ##Installation

 * Open config.php from scripts folder